MirjamC/xml-workshop/_build/html/_sources/12_auto_batch.md

 newspaper_with_order.to_csv('newspaper_with_order.csv')
 ```

-For the following exercises, we assume you have a folder on your computer with the name 'page', in which you stored the various page files (download here).
+For the following exercises, we assume you have a folder on your computer with the name 'page', in which you stored the various page files ([downloaded here](https://github.com/MirjamC/xml-workshop/tree/master/data)).

 ```{admonition} Exercise
 :class: attention